 Information for Mentors

 Mentors in our programs often tell us they find the role an enjoyable and rewarding one.
-Apart from having a positive impact on the next generation of Science graduates, mentoring can give you a new perspective on your career and help to connect you to current research at the University of Melbourne Faculty of Science.
+Apart from having a positive impact on the next generation of Science and Engineering graduates, mentoring can give you a new perspective on your career and help to connect you to current research at the University of Melbourne Faculty of Science and the Melbourne School of Engineering.

 Mentors in this program can be alumni of the University of Melbourne or industry connections, currently employed, with at least one year of professional work experience.

-Students in our program are studying an undergraduate or postgraduate degree in the Faculty of Science.
-Science graduates are in demand in a broad range of industries, and therefore the students are interested in meeting mentors from a diverse range of careers.
+Students in our program are studying an undergraduate, postgraduate degree or research degree in the Faculty of Science, or a postgraduate degree in the Melbourne School of Engineering.
+Science and Engineering graduates are in demand in a broad range of industries, and therefore the students are interested in meeting mentors from a diverse range of careers.

 (03) 8344 9802